iterami/Docs.htm/common/guides/json.md

   "ambient-red": 1,

   // Optional.
 Character properties, or false.
-  // The `Commented Character Properties` section has more info.
+  // The `Example Characters: Array of Objects` section has more info.
-  "character": false,
+  "characters": false,

   // Optional.
 Clear color alpha value, between 0 and 1 inclusive.
   "clearcolor-alpha": 1,